EDUCBA Logo

 WordPress Google Analytics dashboard

-The entire data will always be reachable on the sidebar of the left side.
-In case the plugin is not suitable for any case you might focus on the next plugin, that is GA Google Analytics as follows.
+The entire data will always be reachable on the left sidebar.
+If the plugin is unsuitable for any case, you might focus on the next plugin, GA Google Analytics, as follows.

-It is a free plugin GA Google Analytics by Jeff Starr which has been used by over 400,000 active installs and with top ratings.
+The free plugin GA Google Analytics by Jeff Starr has over 400,000 active installs and top ratings.

 WordPress Google Analytics - top ratings

 The Google Analytics tracking ID must be entered in the settings after the Google Analytics WordPress Plugin has been installed and activated.
-To get your tracking ID just go to the GA Account and just click on the sidebar Admin.
+To get your tracking ID to, go to the GA Account and click on the sidebar Admin.

 just click on sidebar Admin

-In the Property just select the Tracking Info and then click on Tracking Code:
+In the Property, select the Tracking Info and then click on Tracking Code:

 select the Tracking Info